PHAA Intern Allyson Todd and PHAA Senior Policy and Advocacy Adviser Malcolm Baalman

 - Climate and Health Alliance, Framework for a national strategy on climate, health and well-being for Australia

-- IPPC 2022, Mitigation of Climate Change report policy makers
+- IPPC 2022, Mitigation of Climate Change report – including summary, technical summary and full report for policy makers

 Image: Markus Spiske/Unsplash